mmistakes/minimal-mistakes/_drafts/learn-doobie-for-great-good.md

 }
 ```

 As we can see, the program doesn't need an `IOApp` to execute.
-Then, the `quick` method is syntactic sugar for calling the `transact` method, which is a bit more verbose, and then sinking the stream to standard output.
+Then, the `quick` method is syntactic sugar for calling the `transact` method, which is a bit more verbose and then sinking the stream to standard output.

 Remember, You Only Live Once!

 ## 5. Not Only Queries: Changing the Database

 The other side of the moon of the database world is mutating the tables and the data they contain.
-Doobie offers not only support for DDL operations, but also for DML operations.
+Doobie offers support not only for DDL operations but also for DML operations.

 It should not surprise that inserting follows the same pattern of selecting rows from tables.
 For example, let's save a new actor inside the `actors` table: